 In object-oriented terminology, a message is the single means of passing control to an object.
 If the object responds to the message, it has an operation and its implementation (method) for that message.
+The equivalent in procedural programming languages to a message is the function call.
+The message means neither the function as it is nor the signature of the function, but to send the message means roughly to call the function.
 Because object data is encapsulated and not directly accessible, a message is the only way to send data from one object to another.
-Each message specifies the name (identifier) of the receiving object, the name (selector) of operation to be invoked, and its parameters.
-In the unreliable network of objects; the receiving object might not be present or can go away at any time.
+Each message specifies the name of the receiving object, the name (selector) of operation to be invoked, and any paever, in the unreliable network of objects, the receiving object might not be present or can go away at any time.
 Thus, we should postpone receiving object identification as late as possible.
 Grouping related messages per one request for the same data set makes a lot of sense due to network invocation latency and common errors in handling.
-These observations lead us to service-oriented messages called exertions that encapsulate both multiple service signatures that define operations and service context as data.
-Different types of exertions define own execution control strategies.
-Two basic exertion types are distinguished: elementary and composite exertion called service task and service job respectively.
+These observations lead us to service-oriented messages called exertions that encapsulate both multiple service signatures and data as a service context.
+In other words, an exertion primarily consists of one or more operations and the data upon which the operations should be performed.
+Two exertion types are distinguished: elementary and composite exertion called service task and service job respectively (see Figure 4).
 There are two ways of invoking exertions.
-In the first case. an Exertion can be invoked by calling Exertion.exert(Transaction).
+In the first case, an Exertion can be invoked by calling Exertion.exert(Transaction).
 The second way is explained in Subsection 4.6.